Malcolm III of Scotland: Background

 Malcolm's father Duncan I became king in late 1034, on the death of Malcolm II, Duncan's maternal grandfather and Malcolm's great-grandfather.
 One Scottish king-list gives Malcolm's mother the name Suthen (Suthain), a Gaelic name; John of Fordun states that Malcolm's mother was a "blood relative" (consanguinea) of the Danish earl Siward, though this may be a late attempt to deepen the Scottish royal family's links to the earldom of Northampton (of which Siward was regarded as founder).
 Later tradition, attested by the fifteenth century, makes Malcolm's mother the daughter of the miller of Forteviot and presents Malcolm as a bastard.

 Duncan's reign ended violently; he was killed in battle in Moray on 15 August 1040, by a force under the command of Macbeth.
 Duncan may have been young at the time of his death, and Malcolm and his brother Donald were probably children.
 Malcolm's paternal grandfather was killed in battle in 1045, possibly as part of some continuing conflict with Macbeth.

 According to later tradition, Duncan's two young sons were sent away for greater safety — exactly where is the subject of debate.
 According to one version, Malcolm's brother Donald was sent to the Isles; and Malcolm was sent to England; based on Fordun's account, it came to be assumed that Malcolm passed most of Macbeth's seventeen-year reign in the Kingdom of England at the court of Edward the Confessor.
-It is also possible that Malcolm went into exile at the court of Thorfinn Sigurdsson, Earl of Orkney, an enemy of Macbeth's family.
-Ireland and Strathclyde may be other candidates, but neither the place of exile nor, in fact, exile itself, are certainties.
+It is also possible that Malcolm went into exile at the court of Thorfinn Sigurdsson, Earl of Orkney, an enemy of Macbeth's family; Ireland and Strathclyde may be other possible locations.
+But neither the place of exile, nor the fact of exile itself, are certainties.